muratk5n/thirdwave/en/README.md

 average again for coal + CCS (my prefered scenario).

 Gov, policy needs to whip ppl into shape.
-Unless the cost of those investments increase, the direction of money flow will never change.
+Unless the cost of those non-ccs investments increase, the direction of money flow will never change.

 High power prices in the middle of a winter cannot be pleasant, with ppl freezing their asses off, but maybe reg can offset that price